madhavkarri/-CarND-BehavioralCloning-P4/MadhavKarri_CarNDP4_Writeup.md

 Overview
 ---
-Develop a convolutional neural networks using keras to clone driving behavior.
+Develop a convolutional neural network model using keras to clone driving behavior.
 Train, validate and test a model using Keras.
 The model will output a steering angle to an autonomous vehicle.

 The Project
 ---